UCC utilizes multiple measures for recent High School (HS) and GED graduates. This means we can use HS grades or GED test scores for placement.

 If you are interested in taking GED classes prior to your test, please contact the Woolley Center at 541-440-4603 for GED class information.

 Requesting Copies of your GED transcripts or diploma

-Pearson VUE: Testing resumes May 18 by appointment only
+Pearson VUE: By appointment only

-ORELA: Testing resumes May 18 by appointment only
+ORELA: By appointment only

 The Protecting Student and Civil Rights in the Educational Environment Examination is a customized educator licensure test designed to measure a candidate’s knowledge and skills in relation to Oregon learning standards.

 - Computer-based test; 60 multiple-choice questions.
 Ninety minutes.

 - Test Fee $95 – View test fees and payment information.

 - Prepare – View the preparation materials available for this test.

 When you schedule your appointment, you should be prepared to provide any or all of the following information.
 Not all exam sponsors require all information, what you need to provide will vary depending on what exam you are taking.